mko101/Project-Fitbit-Group-7/README.md

 This file contains hourly weather data for Chicago, covering the period from 2016-03-12 to 2016-04-12.
 It includes detailed information on various weather factors such as temperature, feels-like temperature, humidity, precipitation, snow, snow depth, and conditions, among others.
 The data was sourced from [visualcrossing](https://www.visualcrossing.com/weather-query-builder/).

 ### cleaned_fitbit.db
+The cleaned Fitbit database is created from the original dataset by removing duplicates, filtering out invalid records, and ensuring meaningful activity tracking.
+Entries with no recorded activity, incomplete data (possibly due to device battery depletion), or inconsistencies are excluded.
+This process enhances the accuracy of average values and correlations, making the data more reliable for analysis.
+The cleaning process is implemented in cleaning_fitbit_database.py.
+For the General Analysis the cleaned database_fitbit.db is used.

 ## Scripts